flybywiresim/docs/docs/start/autopilot-fbw.md

 ⚠️ This is work in progress, there are still issues, see the [Known Issues](#known-issues)

+⚠️ When throttle sensitivity is changed, the throttle configuration needs to be adapted in most cases.

+:information_source: It is recommended that the sidestick uses a linear sensitivity with only dead zone set appropriately.

+:information_source: It is recommended to use a linear sensitivity for the throttle axis.

+:information_source: The throttle configuration can be adapted using the EFB.

 ### Typical issues and how to solve them

 ???+ info "FMA keeps blinking with message `LVR CLB`"